Marina Ladynina: Oblivion and death

 In 1954 the official directive came out forbidding Soviet film directors to cast their own wives.
 The part of Olga Kalmykova in Pyryev's Proof of Loyalty (1954) proved to be Ladynina's last.
-She divorced 58-year-old Pyriev (who fell in love with young actress Lyudmila Marchenko) and found herself in isolation: some directors received prompt orders from her ex-husband to ignore her, for others she was too much of a symbol of the Stalin's era.
+She divorced 58-year-old Pyryev (who fell in love with young actress Lyudmila Marchenko) and found herself in isolation: some directors received prompt orders from her ex-husband to ignore her, for others she was too much of a symbol of the Stalin's era.
 Not a single theatre wanted to have a recent superstar in their troupe.
 She joined the Cinema Actors Theatre but later was asked to leave so as to give way to more 'active' actresses.
 Ladynina tried to make it as a singer, having taken lessons from the well known tutor Dora Belyavskaya, but nothing came out of it.
 In 1965 Nikita Mikhalkov invited her to play a part in his Lermontov movie project which was never realised.

-In her later years Ladynina rarely gave interviews and refused to talk about her life with Ivan Pyriev.
+In her later years Ladynina rarely gave interviews and refused to talk about her life with Ivan Pyryev.
 In 1998 she received the Nika Award ("For Honesty and Dignity") and was greeted with standing ovation.
 Ladynina's one and only televised interview came out not long before her 95th birthday.

 Marina Ladynina died of heart attack, on March 10, 2003.
 She is interred in Novodevichy Cemetery in Moscow.